anoushamalik/anoushamalik/README.md

 ### My Work

-My current repositories showcase a range of projects, from beginner to advanced, that I've undertaken individually and in groups at my university.
-Recently, I’ve worked with GNU Radio, an open-source software, to learn about how it reflects the modulation system of transmission and reception.
+My current repositories showcase various projects, from beginner to advanced, that I've undertaken individually and in groups at my university.
+Recently, I've been working on a RISC-V Processor Design.
+I have already implemented a Single Cycle Processor, and now I'm going towards the five-stage pipeline Processor.
+I’ve worked with GNU Radio, an open-source software, to learn how it reflects the transmission and reception modulation system.
 Additionally, I’ve gained experience with Cisco networking, which has deepened my understanding of communication networks.
-Earlier in my academic journey, I completed various programming projects, from mini to major, using languages such as C++, C, Python, and Verilog.
+Earlier in my academic journey, I completed various programming projects using languages such as C++, C, Python, and Verilog, from mini to major.

 ### How to Collaborate and Contribute